aliwaziri10/marius-command-center/docs/marius-handoff.md

 # Marius Command Center — Handoff Sheet
-Written: 2026-07-20, by Claude, verified live against Supabase and GitHub at time of writing.
+Written: 2026-07-20, updated 2026-07-25, by Claude, verified live against Supabase and GitHub at time of writing.

 ## ⚠️ STANDING RULE — READ THIS FIRST
 **Do not trust this document at face value.** Before acting on ANY claim below, re-verify it against live Supabase data (project `swnjzzejsuupecdgbzzf`) and/or the live GitHub repo (`aliwaziri10/marius-command-center`).
 Prior handoffs have gone stale within days — trust the database and the actual repo files, never a previous session's notes, including this one.